Habler-code/Stock_Predictor/README.md

 LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series.

-For more information about LSTMs: [LSTM](https://medium.com/@kangeugine/long-short-term-memory-lstm-concept-cb3283934359).
+For more information about LSTMs: [LSTM Concepts - Medium](https://medium.com/@kangeugine/long-short-term-memory-lstm-concept-cb3283934359).

 <p align="center">